noisiver/wrath-of-the-vanilla/README.md

 - [ ] Change all the trainers
 - [ ] Change all the quests
 - [ ] Change the loot tables

+[^1]: This is, unfortunately, not possible using the 3.3.5 client.
+There may be a way around it, but for the time being it will be marked as not doable.

 # Important information
 Do **not** import the file spell_proc_event.sql found in the folder called extra.
 It's there for me to prevent errors caused by my changes to the talent trees.